 We can also use simulation to estimate the p-values of the Mann-Whitney test.
-This approach will give approximate values, more accurate as the number of simulations is increased, but will also take ties into account.
+This approach will yield approximate values.
+Accuracy increases as the number of simulations is increased.
+Also, ties are taken into account.

 Example